Viktor Kazakov (politician)

-In 2016, Kazakov appeared on the list of potential recipients of a bribe in the amount of $ 2 billion in the Yukos shareholders v.
+In 2016, Kazakov appeared on the list of potential recipients of a bribe in the amount of $2 billion in the Yukos shareholders v.
 Russia case.
 According to the case files, Yukos shareholders (among which was Kazakov) made payments to government officials who helped acquire the company's shares.

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.